 Negative Time Solving Contest

-2017 is the 14th year of the contest.
-This challenge statement from 2004 by then-Caltech undergrad Tyson Mao explains its origin:
+The contest has taken place every year since 2004.
+This challenge statement by then-Caltech undergrad Tyson Mao explains its origin:

 See Macky's site for information about previous negative time contests.